9-1-1 call takers

 - Map reading

-This computer based testing assesses problem solving and learning aptitude.
+This computer based test assesses problem solving and learning aptitude in three forms (verbal, quantitative/reasoning and memory).

-Please note: In order to be employed as an Emergency Communications Operator I, you must be able to obtain your RCMP Reliability Status.
+As a condition of employment, candidates must obtain and maintain a security clearance issued by either the Vancouver police department or the RCMP, which involves an in-depth background investigation.
 You must have been in Canada for a minimum of five (5) years.
 The background investigation will be performed to assist and determine suitability, reliability and security of the applicant being considered for employment with E-Comm.
-The investigation concentrates on, but is not limited to, previous employment, education, neighbourhood inquiries, friends and associates, character references, personal finances, drug and alcohol use, and criminal activities.
+The investigation concentrates on, but is not limited to, previous employment, education, neighborhood inquiries, friends and associates, character references, personal finances, drug and alcohol use, and criminal activities.
+This process is facilitated by the E-Comm Human Resources department and you will be provided with forms to complete.